Called to the Bar by Lincoln’s Inn in 2007 (Lord Denning Scholarship, Hubert Greenland Award and Pegasus Scholarship)

 Matthew is a Partner in the Family team.
 He is an employed Barrister specialising in high net worth matrimonial finance disputes (frequently with a trusts or international element), cohabitation, and private law children work.
 Matthew advises individuals, families, trusts and companies.

-As a former self-employed Barrister for a decade at leading Band 1 chambers 1 Hare Court, Matthew is able to provide clients with a holistic service which encompasses all aspects of family law with a particular emphasis on efficient and cost-effective litigation.
+As a former self-employed Barrister for a decade at leading Band 1 chambers, 1 Hare Court, Matthew is able to provide clients with a holistic service.
+He invariably instructs counsel but is able to provide advocacy services when required and he is particularly skilled in the handling of intractable litigation.
+He also advises on pre and post nuptial agreements together with colleagues in the family team, with a focus on the interface between agreements and litigation.

 Parental Contact: Self-Isolation – a reasonable excuse to not comply with your Child Arrangements Order